 The Environmental Protection Agency (EPA) has been given responsibility but little authority to enforce TSCA.
 Enacted in 1976, this current law was broken from the start, grandfathering thousands of chemicals already on the market.
 This law is so broken and so weak that the EPA could not even ban asbestos, a cancer-causing substance that is still in use and killing thousands of Americans each year.

 To date, the EPA has only reviewed a few hundred chemicals for safety.
-There are more than 80,000 chemicals currently being used in consumer products that the federal government and consumers know little to nothing about.
+There are nearly 85,000 chemicals currently approved for use that the federal government and consumers know little to nothing about.